 - When joining files that were created around the same point in time, we recommend joining the files via voter registration number and county; for example, when joining an absentee file with a voter registration snapshot file, we recommend matching on voter registration number ("voter_reg_num") and county.

-In North Carolina, when you vote early at a one-stop site, you are voting an absentee ballot.
+In North Carolina, when you vote early at an early voting site, you are voting an absentee ballot.
 By law in North Carolina, early voting is considered “absentee in person,” as you voted “absent” of Election Day.
 Several weeks after the election, your county board of elections will assign this vote to your “Voter History.”

 Both provisional and absentee-by-mail ballots are processed and fed into a tabulator during board meetings held by county boards of elections.
 Note: Also included in the data are absentee ballots that are cast in person during the early voting period.
 In North Carolina, one-stop early voting is considered absentee voting.